bryaan/nix-packer/README.md

 Removed packages only remove symlinks, to delete data run nix-collect-garbage

+After any nix config changes run to rebuild:
+$ nixos-rebuild switch

 Useful to make simple configuration changes in NixOS (ex.: network related), when no network connectivity is available: nixos-rebuild switch --option binary-caches ""